Funding during the pandemic

 PSNC will continue to engage with DHSC on the claims processes including those that underpin appeals, should any be necessary.

 Details of other COVID-related payments can be found below.

-Note: HM Treasury has insisted that the sector will need to pay back these Advance Payments in full.
+HM Treasury insisted that the sector will need to pay back these Advance Payments in full.
 DHSC plans to take back repayments in six equal monthly sums, also starting from October 2021.
-Further details on the repayments will be published in due course, following discussions with PSNC.

 Recently opened pharmacies